Modelling Lateral Spread in Wire Flat Rolling: Mathematical model

 This is the same equation as was derived using the slab method by~\citet{kazeminezhad2006pressure}, although our formulae for $\sigma^{(0)}_{xx}$ and $\sigma^{(0)}_{yy}$ here are different.
 Equation~\eqref{eq:p_ode_b} provides an ordinary differential equation (ODE) in terms of $p^{(0)}$ and $b(x)$, when combined with stress solutions~\eqref{eq:lead_normal}.

 Another ODE results from the velocity equations.
 Equations~\eqref{eq:nondim_flow_xy} and~\eqref{eq:nondim_flow_xz} at leading order show that $u^{(0)}$ has no $y$ or $z$ dependence and so is only a function of $x$.
-The average mass balance~\eqref{eq:mass_ave} then requires that
+The volume flow rate~\eqref{eq:mass_ave} then requires that